The radiation field on product cones: The operators and

 In other words, the map $\pi$ is given by $\omega \mapsto x\omega$, which is an isomorphism $\Testar M \to \Tbstar M$ away from $x=0$.

-Away from $x =0$, the bicharacteristics (geodesics lifted to the $\bl$-cotangent bundle) of $L$ are the integral curves of the $\bl$-Hamilton vector field of the $\bl$-principal symbol of $L$.
-Because $(M,g)$ is incomplete (owing to the conic singularity in $C(Z)$), we must clarify what we mean by bicharacteristics hitting the cone point.
-The aim of this subsection is to describe one notion of bicharacteristic flow through the singularity at $\cf$.
+Away from $x=0$, the bicharacteristics (in this case lifts of geodesics to the $\bl$-cotangent bundle) of $L$ are the integral curves of the $\bl$-Hamilton vector field of the $\bl$-principal symbol of $L$.
+As $(M,g)$ is incomplete owing to the conic singularity of $C(Z)$, we must clarify what we mean by bicharacteristics that hit the cone point.
 As we are interested in wave equations, we restrict our attention to \emph{null bicharacteristics}, i.e., those lying in the characteristic set of $L$.